This Thanksgiving I want to reflect on how blessed I am. And most of what I’m thankful for could be similar to you.

 I’m grateful for our horses, chickens, dogs, and cats.
 For local raw milk and steaks and farm fresh eggs; fresh mint and lavendar tea every morning.
 And of course, matcha.
 For sunrises and sunsets, clouds in the sky, and fresh air.
 I’m thankful for running on country roads and reading good books.
 (Always looking for recommendations)

 Finally, I’m thankful for all of you.
-Every single reader, every person who has prayed and supported me.
+Every single reader and viewer, every person who has prayed and supported me.
 Words cannot express how grateful I am.

 What are you thankful for this year?
 I’d encourage you to journal it, share it with your loved ones, but most importantly, take the time to give thanks.